voltrevo/one-to-one-screen-annotations-sample-apps/android/README.md

 To set up your annotation toolbar, instantiate a `ScreenSharingFragment` object and call the `setAnnotationsEnabled(boolean annotationsEnabled, AnnotationsToolbar toolbar)` method, setting the `annotationsEnabled` parameter to `true`.

-For example, the following private method instantiates a `ScreenSharingFragment` object and enables the annotation toolbar:
+For example, the following private method instantiates a `ScreenSharingFragment` object and enables the annotation toolbar in the Publisher:

 ```java
     private void initScreenSharingFragment(){